 You are not only going to be living with your fiancé but also their family.
 So, you need to know a lot more about them so that after marriage you can easily gel with them and live comfortably around them.
 Try to know what type of bond or relationship he/she has with his/her family members so that it becomes easier for you to win their hearts after getting engaged.

 8. You can even use this time to discuss family planning

 It is obvious that you cannot know what your future holds after marriage, but then you can make efforts to know what your would-be spouse is thinking in terms of family planning.
 Share your thoughts as well regarding the plan of having children so that both of you are on the same page and can avoid conflict later on.

 9. Talk about your past, if you have any

-This is the best time to discuss about your past with each other so that after marriage you both can have a fresh start.
-It is an important part of your life to be discussed as there are cases where it is seen that marriages are destroyed just because of the past relationships and misunderstandings.
+This is the best time to discuss your past with each other so that after marriage you both can have a fresh start.
+It is an important part of your life to be discussed as there are cases where it is seen that marriages are destroyed just because of past relationships and misunderstandings.

 Related reading: Should I tell my fiance’ about my ex?